Research Frontpage

 • Control-plane design: boards and trackers are increasingly acting as orchestration layers, not just dashboards.

-• Persistent state: decision logs and shared memory are becoming key infrastructure for longer-running work.
+• Persistent state: decision logs, compact handoffs, and shared memory are becoming key infrastructure for longer-running work.

 Constraints